 You know Matt.
-You know he is a nuanced thinker so you don’t think he agrees completely and without thinking of those on the letter’s signature page you believe are a threat to you.
+You know he is a nuanced thinker so you don’t think he agrees completely and without thinking with those on the letter’s signature page you believe are a threat to you.
 You say Matt has always been kind to you.
 You say he has often publicly supported your work.

 Yet somehow you are allowing his signature’s presence on a single letter override all that and make you feel less safe.
 I find that very sad.

 Today’s blog post was to be on the danger of allowing the idea that the personal is the political into one’s life because it allows people to excuse awful personal behavior because of their public support for virtuous causes.
 It has been something I’ve observed four decades now from Christian moralists in the 80s to a variety of leftist activists today.
 The post was angry and accusatory.